 Jim Schmidt serves as Chief Financial Officer of Abilita Therapeutics.
 He has over 30 years of executive financial experience in the biomedical and technology sectors.
 Since 2013, he has worked with companies as consulting CFO ranging from private, early formation to publicly traded.
 He served as Vice President of Finance and Administration at Receptos, Inc. from founding until successful IPO.
 He was formerly Senior Director of Finance and Operations at Conforma Therapeutics until its acquisition by Biogen Idec in 2006, where he assisted in the transition and integration of the companies.
 Prior to that, Mr. Schmidt served in various financial and operational roles.
 He started his career with Coopers Lybrand and received his B.S. in Accounting and Corporation Finance from Drake University in Des Moines, Iowa.

-Chris brings more than ten years of innovation in membrane protein engineering, structural biology and drug discovery to Abilita Therapeutics.
+Chris brings more than twenty years of innovation in membrane protein engineering, structural biology and drug discovery to Abilita Therapeutics.
 He most recently served as a Research Scientist at Receptos, Inc. from 2009 to 2015, where he was a founding member of the scientific team and the lead inventor of critical GPCR protein engineering technologies that were patented and licensed to domestic and international industry partners.
 Prior to joining Receptos, Dr. Roth conducted postdoctoral research in GPCR structural biology at The Scripps Research Institute (TSRI), where he also earned his PhD.
 Dr. Roth earned his B.S. in Molecular and Cellular Biology from the University of California at Santa Barbara.

 Among his many contributions to the field of G protein-coupled receptor (GPCR) drug discovery, Alexander’s most pivotal was the personal conception and development of a generic membrane protein stability assay known as the CPM assay, widely regarded by many in the field to be transformational for the measurement of thermostability.
 Prior to Abilita Therapeutics, he served in Scientific positions of increasing responsibilities at Takeda San Diego and Heptares Therapeutics, and completed his postdoctoral studies at the Scripps Institute (TSRI), and David Bredt’s lab at University of California, San Francisco.
 Alexander received his PhD in Biophysics from the University of California, Berkeley.